uNetworking/uWebSockets/README.md

 * Passes Autobahn chapters 1 - 4 (work in progress)
 * Planned SSL/TLS support (work in progress)
+* Node.js bindings are planned and will target the `ws` interface.

 Project is a work in progress, initial commit was **21 March, 2016**.
 I'm planning to release something in a month or less.